Osman I

 Owing to the scarcity of historical sources dating from his lifetime, very little factual information about Osman has survived.
-Not a single written source survives from Osman's reign, and the Ottomans did not record the history of Osman's life until the fifteenth century, more than a hundred years after his death.
+Not a single written source survives from Osman's reign, and the Ottomans did not record the history of his life until the fifteenth century, more than a hundred years after his death.
 Because of this, historians find it very challenging to differentiate between fact and myth in the many stories told about him.
 One historian has even gone so far as to declare it impossible, describing the period of Osman's life as a "black hole".

 According to later Ottoman tradition, Osman's ancestors were descendants of the Kayı tribe of Oghuz Turks.
 However, many scholars of the early Ottomans regard it as a later fabrication meant to reinforce dynastic legitimacy.

 The Ottoman principality was one of many Anatolian beyliks that emerged in the second half of the thirteenth century.
 Situated in the region of Bithynia in the north of Asia Minor, Osman's principality found itself particularly well placed to launch attacks on the vulnerable Byzantine Empire, which his descendants would eventually go on to conquer.

 Name

 Some scholars have argued that Osman's original name was Turkish, probably Atman or Ataman, and was only later changed to ʿOsmān, of Arabic origin.
 The earliest Byzantine sources, including Osman's contemporary and Greek historian George Pachymeres, spell his name as Ἀτουμάν (Atouman) or Ἀτμάν (Atman), whereas Greek sources regularly render both the Arabic form ʿUthmān and the Turkish version ʿOsmān with θ, τθ, or τσ.
-An early Arabic source mentioning him also writes ط rather than ث in one instance.
-Osman may thus have adopted the more prestigious Muslim name later in his life.
-However Halil İnalcık argued that the hypothesis of Osman was named Ataman (per George Pachymeres), and came from the Desth-i Qipchaq, the north of the Black Sea, is a remote possibility.
+An early Arabic source mentioning him also used "ط" (ṭ) rather than "ث" (th) in one instance.
+Osman thus could have adopted the more prestigious Muslim name later in his life.
+Turkish historian Halil İnalcık argued that the hypotheses that Osman was in fact named Ataman (per George Pachymeres), and that he came from the Dasht-i Qipchaq north of the Black Sea, are both remote possibilities.

-Arab scholars like Shihab al-Umari and Ibn Khaldun used the name Othman, while Ibn Battuta, who visited the region during Orhan I's reign, called him Osmancık (also spelled Othmānjiq or Osmanjiq).
-The suffix -cık (or -cuk), indicates the diminutive in Turkish, thus he was known by the name of Osmancik, which means "Osman the Little", in order to differentiate between him and the third Rashidun Caliph "Uthman the Great".
+Arab scholars like Shihab al-Umari and Ibn Khaldun used the name Othman, while Ibn Battuta, who visited the region during Orhan's reign, called him Osmancık (also spelled Othmānjiq or Osmanjiq).
+The suffix -cık (or -cuk), indicates the diminutive in Turkish, thus he was known by the name of Osmancik, which means "Osman the Little", to differentiate between him and the third Rashidun Caliph "Uthman the Great".

+From the 16th century until well into the 18th century, his name was written as "Ottoman", "Otoman" or "Othoman" in English (Early Modern English).
+The adjective "Ottoman" comes from this name.